 Thank you for your interest in applying to Rice University's PhD program in Religion.
 Please read carefully the application instructions, answers to frequent inquiries, and program eligibility and application requirements below.
 Inquiries regarding the application process should be directed to Humanities Graduate Admissions at email@example.com.

 Candidates who hold a Bachelor's degree, or who will complete a Bachelor's degree by the start of the admission term, are eligible to apply.
 Applicants of all academic backgrounds are considered for the PhD program.
-There are no minimum requirements for GPA or GRE scores.

 The following materials must be submitted by the application deadline to be considered for admission: